 Google just announced today that it’d be discontinuing its social media platform, Google+, over the next ten months.

 We have all consented to the permission requests while installing apps in our smartphones.
 It’s the bug in Google+ which uses the user consent and lets app developers access not only the private data of the users but that of their connected friends as well.
 Thus, risking millions of Google+ users with identity theft.
-Although, Google states about no such evidence of the misuse of user data by any of the apps.
+Although, Google states of no such evidence of the misuse of user data by any of the apps.

 This new revelation comes within just days after the biggest social media giant, Facebook, was sued after 50 million Facebook users’ accounts got hacked and their personal information was exposed to the hackers.